Moon & Stars Foundation/Kutandara

 marimba

-Maya has been playing marimba she was very young, and for the past 2 years has been playing in Kutandara’s Mukanya, the top-level youth class.
-During the pandemic, Maya also joined Kutandara to challenge what she already knows and teaches her new skills.
+Maria has been playing marimba she was very young.
+During the pandemic, Maria also joined Kutandara to challenge what she already knows and teaches her new skills.
 Aside from school and Kutandara, Maya is a dancer at Boulder Ballet and enjoys choreography, singing, and dancing.

 Perry Lawrence